vb-consulting/Norm.net/Documentation/reference/options.md

 - Callback input parameters that contain an original field name and ordinal position, zero-based position in results, and expect a new name string as a result.

-- Default is null (no name parser callback is used by default).
+- The default is null (no name parser callback is used by default).

 - Example: